 1. Canon EOS Rebel T7 DSLR Camera

+Ready to make the dive into DSLR cameras?
+This Canon makes a great argument first camera with high-quality photos and 1080p video capabilities.
 For the modest price, there is a lot offered alongside the Canon camera.
-There are multiple lenses, a tripod, cleaning kit, strap, carrying case, and even a couple of SD cards.
+There are multiple lenses, a tripod, a cleaning kit, a strap, a carrying case and even a couple of SD cards.
 The camera takes high-quality photos, and the kit makes it an easy all-in-one option for beginners.

-Pros: High-quality photos, WiFi compatibility, 1080p video, multiple accessories offered.
+Pros: High-quality photos, WiFi compatibility, 1080p video and multiple accessories offered.

-Sometimes you want to be able to take professional grade photos, and sometimes you want a fun way to take photos that you can enjoy right away.
+Sometimes you want to be able to take professional-grade photos, and sometimes you want a fun way to take photos that you can enjoy right away.
 Polaroid, the company that pioneered instant camera technology, has had its ups and downs, going bankrupt multiple times in the 21st century.
 Fujifilm picked up the slack with their affordable Instax cameras.
-Even if you’re a professional photographer, you can still enjoy the simple pleasure of instant photos.
+Even if you’re a professional photographer, you can still enjoy the simple pleasure of instant photos with the Instax, which is powered by two AA batteries.
+Great for kids and adults, the cameras come in a variety of colors, have a selfie mirror, an automatic exposure measurement that helps take great photos, and a macro lens adapter.

 Pros: Affordable, enjoy your photos right away.